ohadschn/letsencrypt-webapp-renewer/README.md

 ### DNS Challenge

 You may use the ACME DNS challenge instead of the HTTP challenge.
-Currently only Azure DNS is supported, and it can be activated using the following configuration:
+Currently only Azure or GoDaddy DNS is supported.

+Azure DNS can be activated using the following configuration:
 1. `letsencrypt:webAppName-azureDnsZoneName` (e.g. `yourDomain.com`, note that for Internationalized Domain Names [IDNs] you must use the punycode name e.g `xn--mymlautdomain-xob.de`)
 2. `letsencrypt:webAppName-azureDnsRelativeRecordSetName` (e.g. `yourSubDomain`)
 3. `letsencrypt:webAppName-azureDnsTenantId` (optional, defaults to Web App Tenant ID)